Before you apply

 Please note: Study Away is only for research-related activities carried out away from the University.
 If you are planning to take recreational leave, you should apply to take leave.

-If you'll be on Study Away for more than three months, an external supervisor must be appointed, located where you're undertaking your research.
+If you will be on Study Away for more than three months, an external supervisor must be appointed, and they must be located where you are undertaking your research.
 If a suitable external supervisor cannot be appointed, a detailed plan of how supervision will be maintained must be attached to your Study Away application.
 This plan must include the method and frequency of communication with your supervisors.

 Progress reviews and submission dates

-- During approved Study Away periods, your enrolment continues as usual, so progress reporting dates and your submission date don't change.
+- During approved Study Away periods, your enrolment continues as usual, so progress reporting dates and your submission date do not change.

-- Discuss with your supervisors how you'll meet any progress reporting deadlines that fall due while you are away.
+- Discuss with your supervisors how you will meet any progress reporting deadlines that fall due while you are away.

-- Consider completing your report early or having the meeting remotely (eg using a conference call or Skype).
+- Consider completing your report early or having the meeting remotely (for example, using a conference call or Skype).

 - Ensure that ethics approval has been granted (if required) for the duration of any Study Away period you may undertake.